jbannick/react-w3-tutorial-helper/README.md

-# react-w3-tutorial-helper
+#Lab notes and source code for the w3schools React tutorial.
-Lab notes and source code for w3schools React tutorial This repo contains the lab notes and source code created as I took the w3schools React tutorial: https://www.w3schools.com/react/
+This repo contains the lab notes and source code created as I took the w3schools React tutorial: https://www.w3schools.com/react/

 The lab notes clear up some ambiguities and minor gaps.
 The Hello World and Next sections describe how I set up their Create React environment.
 The lab notes dealing with each tutorial section describe how I executed that section and my results.